 Bird holds a PhD in Film and Digital Media from the University of California, Santa Cruz, where she was a Fellow of the Climate Action Lab.
-Her dissertation, Redwood World-Making Strategies: Art + Arboreality, develops a framework of tree relationality as both a lens for ecological thinking and a method for art practice.
-She is also a Scholar-Artist Fellow at Justus Liebig University's Graduate Center for the Study of Culture in Gießen, Germany, where her installation Entangled Arboreality is on ongoing view.
+Her dissertation, Redwood World-Making Strategies: Art + Arboreality, develops "arboreality" as both a conceptual framework and artistic methodology, reading the specific qualities of coast redwoods as a guide for ecological thinking and practice.
+She is a Scholar-Artist Fellow at Justus Liebig University's Graduate Center for the Study of Culture in Gießen, Germany, where her installation Entangled Arboreality is on ongoing view.

-Her work has been exhibited internationally, including at the 2016 Venice Biennale, and her 2018 320-foot crime scene outline of a redwood tree at the UN Global Climate Action Summit in San Francisco brought the true scale of climate destruction into public space.
-Recent projects include Being/Tree, a public art installation in downtown San Francisco; two site-responsive projection works for the annual Project/Project series curated by Susie Nielsen of Farm Projects in Wellfleet, MA — Trees in Place, a Strategy for Noticing (2024) and The Duration of Shadows (2025); Arboreal Alchemies in Mill Valley (2026); and Affective Ocean in Block Island, RI (forthcoming 2026).
+Her work has been exhibited internationally, including at the 2016 Venice Biennale, and her 2018 320-foot crime scene outline of a redwood at the UN Global Climate Action Summit brought the true scale of climate destruction into public space.
+Recent projects include Being/Tree, a public art installation at the San Francisco Ferry Building; two site-responsive projection works for the PROJECT/PROJECT series curated by Susie Nielsen of Farm Projects in Wellfleet, MA, Trees in Place, a Strategy for Noticing (2024) and The Duration of Shadows (2025); At the Pace of Sap Rising (2026), a participatory performance with students and a sugar maple at Brandeis University; Arboreal Alchemies in Mill Valley (2026); and Affective Ocean in Block Island, RI (forthcoming 2026).
 Her work is featured in Giants Rising (dir.
-Lisa Landers, 2024), a documentary about redwoods and their human champions.
+Lisa Landers, 2025), a documentary about redwoods and their human champions, distributed nationally on PBS.

 Bird holds a BA from Amherst College and an MFA from California College of the Arts.
 She is based in Mill Valley, CA and Wellfleet, MA.